Posthoc Interpretation via Quantization: Conclusions

 \section{Conclusions}

 In this paper, we proposed PIQ, a post-hoc method for interpreting neural network classifiers.
+PIQ framework renders it possible to incorporate supervision from foundational models and therefore is able to generate high-quality interpretations for real-life images.
 Through a series of user studies on image and audio data, we showed that the interpretations generated by PIQ are preferred by participants over several alternative methods in the literature.
-Furthermore, we demonstrated that PIQ outperforms these baselines on quantitative metrics, and closely matches the original data distribution.\\
+Furthermore, we demonstrated on black-and-white images that PIQ outperforms several methods on quantitative metrics, and closely matches the original data distribution.

 \textbf{Limitations:} This study is limited to the application of PIQ to image and audio data.
-Additionally, we have not yet used our method to explain classifiers on more complex data, such as longer audio signals, or large color images.
+In our experiments we have only considered interpretation decoders that generate a fixed size interpretation, but our method does not have a conceptual limitation on this.
+We have not considered text data, but with a similar use of foundational methods, it is possible to apply PIQ to generate interpretations on text.
+Note that we discuss the potential societal impacts in Appendix \ref{app:societal}.